 – The Cafeneon, popular with the locals (opposite Taverna Aptera) is open for drinks and delicious local snacks.

-- (for those who really need it Wi-Fi is now available at the tavernas in the village square)
+– (Free Wi-Fi is now available at the tavernas in the village square)

 Kyani Akti (Blue Beach)

 This is about 4 km.
 Just beyond Kalami, on the road to Kalives.
 About 1km after the cafeneion a take the small turning left, after the big bend (easily missed!), when this road forks take the right fork, through tall bamboo to the beach.
 A river runs down to the sea, and there is a good (inexpensive) taverna.
 The beach is popular on Sundays with local people but uncrowded on other days.

 Is reached by a particularly pretty drive along the coast from Kalives, with beautiful views across the bay en-route.
 As it is a bay, it is a good place to go to on windy days.
 The first part of the beach has shallow sea and is suitable for small children.
 There are many tavernas to choose from.
 Almerida is however a more ’commercial’ than other nearby villages and towns.

 Other beaches close to Aptera :-